 Special characters and lower case may not be used.

-Where the using specification has a length indicator: Space padding shall not be used, i.e., the text number shall be used as assigned, e.g., Ra-1.
+Where the standard specification has a length indicator: Space padding shall not be used, i.e., the text number shall be used as assigned, e.g., Ra-1.

-Where the using specification does not have a length indicator: The text string shall be padded at the end with the space-character to four characters, e.g. Ra<space><space>.
+Where the standard specification does not have a length indicator: The text string shall be padded at the end with the space-character to four characters, e.g. Ra<space><space>.

 Text formats are case sensitive.